finos/morphir/cadl-docs/README.md

 ##### [Int](https://package.elm-lang.org/packages/elm/core/latest/Basics#Int)
 In CADL, this maps to the subtype `integer`.
 The `integer` type assignment is valid CADL, but <br/>
 <span style="color: red; font-style:italic;"> Things to note :: </span>
 1. When dealing with emitters such as OpenApiSpec(OAS) it defaults to an object.
 To obtain an actual int value, specify a subtype `int64`.
-2. There can't be two `integer` types in a model, specify subtypes instead.
 ```
 alias Foo = integer;

 // when dealing with emitters
 alias Foo = int64;

-// invalid in CADL              |       // valid CADL
-model Bar {                     |       model Bar {
-    x: integer,                 |           x: int64,
-    y: integer                  |           y: int64,
-}                               |       }
+                              |       }
 ```

 ##### [Float](https://package.elm-lang.org/packages/elm/core/latest/Basics#Float)